a11ce/bwproxy/README.md

 Source code is available [here](https://github.com/a11ce/bwproxy).
 All contributions are welcome by pull request or issue.

+Minor version numbers represent changes to the appearence of generated cards.
+Patch version numbers represent changes to the functionality of card generation.

 BWProxy is licensed under GNU General Public License v3.0.
 See [LICENSE](https://github.com/a11ce/bwproxy/blob/main/LICENSE) for full text.
 Fonts and mana symbols are excluded.